Coolest Homemade Fairy Costumes – Stunning Ideas, Photos and Tips

 I made the flower wand by pushing a wand size stick through a small yogurt container filled with flower arrangement oasis.
 The container was wrapped with tape to secure the stick.
 Then I wrapped the container with wide green raffia ribbon.
 I used natural raffia to secure the ribbon and wrap the stem.

 Fall flowers and foliage were arranged in the oasis and metallic green netting was also added to the top of the wand.
 The necklace was created from glycerinated leaves from autumn olive (which have a natural silver shine on their back sides) and dried nandina berries.

 A black leotard and tights were worn under the costume and some black boots.
 Small fall leaves were attached by double sided tape to the tops of the boots.
 About 11/2 yards of metallic copper netting was folded in half and a small head hole was cut in the middle.
 This was placed over the black leotard.
 Then the leaf skirt was safety pinned together at the ends over the netting and leotard.

-Wide green raffia ribbon was used to make a sash that covered the elastic waistband of the skirt and tied with a knot in the front of the skirt.
+I used wide green raffia ribbon to make a sash that covered the elastic waistband of the skirt and tied with a knot in the front of the skirt.
 The wings were put on last.
 They attached with the original nylon wings’ elastic over the shoulders.